-The “See of Constantinople” elevated to a jurisdictional prominence, not because of apostolic origin, but because of its political importance and influence of the Roman Emperors.
+The “See of Constantinople” was elevated to a jurisdictional prominence, not because of its apostolic origin but its political importance and influence on the Roman Emperors.

-The First Council of Constantinople in 381 A.D. (the second ecumenical council of churches) held a significant influence on the elevation of the “Five Sees” which are Rome, Constantinople, Alexandria, Antioch, and Jerusalem.
+The First Council of Constantinople in 381 A.D. (the second ecumenical Council of churches) held a significant influence on the elevation of the “Five Sees,” Rome, Constantinople, Alexandria, Antioch, and Jerusalem.

-In 395 AD, the pagan Roman Empire collapsed and the popes took on the title of Pontifex Maximus (supreme priest).
-Thus began the rise of Roman Catholicism as we know it today.
+The beginnings of the Roman Catholic church happened about four hundred years after Jesus.
+In 395 AD, the pagan Roman Empire collapsed, and the popes took on the title of Pontifex Maximus (supreme priest).

-The once glorious Rome wanted power and distinction, the reason they installed Pope Leo III in 800 AD as the “Holy Roman Emperor.”
-However, it was an insult to the Byzantine church (Constantinople).
+The once glorious Rome wanted power and distinction, so they installed Pope Leo III in 800 A.D. as the “Holy Roman Emperor.”
+However, it insulted the Byzantine church, which also had apostolic succession.

 The “Byzantine Empire” (in Constantinople, Turkey) was the last vestige of the collapsed Roman Empire.
 They still had a Roman Emperor.
 The Roman Catholics (in Rome, Italy) had Pope Leo III declared Holy Emperor.

 Catholic Mary is not the same as Mary mother of Jesus.

 agreed, can you explain why they adopted many egyptian symbolism in their architecture, like nimrod, peter pan, etc.